 - Drawing up and circulating agendas and minutes of meetings

-- Presenting the costs of meetings and discussion groups in co-operation with the Member company hosting the meeting, and recommending to the Advisory Committee the charge for attendance.
+- Presenting the costs of meetings and discussion groups in co-operation with the Member company hosting the meeting, and recommending to the AC the charge for attendance.

-The President’s Executive Assistant Company will be reimbursed an expenses allowance as a contribution in carrying out his duties as approved by the President within the Secretariat Budget each year.
+The Secretary’s Company will be reimbursed an expenses allowance as a contribution in carrying out his duties as approved by the President within the secretariat budget each year.

-In order to guarantee continuity, the President Executive Assistant (PEA) elect should attend the last Advisory Committee Meeting and the last Annual General Meeting of the outgoing PEA and, consequently, the past PEA should grant assistance participating at the first Advisory Committee Meeting of the new PEA.
+In order to guarantee continuity, the Secretary should attend the last meeting of the AC and the last meeting of the General Assembly of the outgoing Secretary and, consequently, the past Secretary should grant assistance participating at the first meeting of the AC of the new Secretary.

 - Collecting and accounting for all income and expenditure of meetings

-- Maintaining statements of account for all income and expenditures of the Association and allowing the Auditor access at all time to those accounts
+- Maintaining statements of accounts for all income and expenditures of the Association and allowing the Auditor access at all time to those accounts

-- Presenting accounts to the Advisory Committee at each of their meetings and to the Annual General Meeting.
-The annual account shall be verified by Association’s Auditor
+- Presenting accounts to the AC at each of its meetings and to the meetings of the Board of Directors and of the General Assembly.
+The annual accounts shall be verified by the Association’s Auditor

-- Receiving correspondence and processing it with the President’s Executive Assistant
+Receiving correspondence and processing it with the Secretary

 The Auditor may inspect the Association’s accounts at any time at his discretion.